H. Jack Geiger: Medical career and activism

 Geiger next trained in internal medicine at Harvard, working at Boston City Hospital from 1958 to 1964.
 During this time, he also earned a master's degree in epidemiology from the Harvard School of Public Health, and was a fellow at Harvard University's Research Training Program in Social Science and Medicine.

-In 1961, Geiger cofounded Physicians for Social Responsibility (PSR), which argued that the government was understating the extent of destruction a nuclear war would cause.
-Geiger conducted "the bombing run" at the group's public presentations, detailing the devastation a one-megaton nuclear bomb would inflict on the city hosting the meeting.
-He coauthored one of the first papers to estimate the medical toll of nuclear war, published in The New England Journal of Medicine in May 1962, just months before the Cuban Missile Crisis.
-Taking Boston as a case study, it predicted a nuclear strike would leave millions dead and injured, vastly outstripping the hospital capacity that would remain to treat those who (initially) survived.
-The article argued physicians had to consider "the prevention of thermonuclear war" as a relevant part of preventive medicine.
-In 1985, PSR was awarded a Nobel Peace Prize for its contributions to the disarmament effort.
+In 1961, Geiger co-founded Physicians for Social Responsibility (PSR), which argued that the U.S. government was understating the extent of destruction a nuclear war would cause.
+He conducted what he called "the bombing run" at PSR's public presentations, detailing the devastation that a one megaton nuclear bomb would inflict on the city hosting the meeting.
+Geiger coauthored one of the first papers to estimate the medical toll of nuclear warfare, which was published in The New England Journal of Medicine in May 1962, just months before the Cuban Missile Crisis brought the country to the brink of nuclear war.
+Taking Boston as a case study, the paper predicted that a nuclear exchange would leave millions dead and injured, vastly outstripping the hospital capacity that would remain to treat those who had (initially) survived.
+The article argued that physicians needed to consider "the prevention of thermonuclear war" as a relevant part of preventive medicine.
+PSR would be awarded a Nobel Peace Prize in 1985 for its contributions to the nuclear disarmament effort.

-In 1964, Geiger participated in the Freedom Summer, serving as field coordinator of a group of health care workers called the Medical Committee for Human Rights, who went to Mississippi to care for the civil rights activists in voting rights campaign.
-In 1965, he organized medical care for the participants of the Selma to Montgomery march with Martin Luther King, Jr. Working in the US South, he found many African Americans were living in conditions strikingly similar to the extreme poverty he had seen in apartheid South Africa and realized the health disparities abroad that he wanted to address also existed much closer to home.
-President Lyndon B. Johnson's Office of Economic Opportunity (part of the war on poverty) as well as grants from Tufts University afforded him and two other doctors, John Hatch and Count Gibson, the chance to set up a clinic in Mound Bayou, Mississippi, which they modeled after the one Geiger had seen in South Africa: not only treating sick patients but also spending grant money digging wells and privies, establishing a library, and a variety of other social, educational and economic services.
-Here Geiger wrote controversial prescriptions for food, paid out of the pharmacy budget, which drew the displeasure of the state's Governor.
+In 1964, Geiger participated in the Freedom Summer voting rights campaign, serving as the field coordinator of a group of health care workers called the Medical Committee for Human Rights, who went to Mississippi to care for the civil rights activists who had gathered there from other parts of the country.
+In 1965, Geiger again organized medical care for participants in the Selma to Montgomery voting rights march led by Martin Luther King Jr.

+While working in the South, Geiger found that many African Americans were living in conditions strikingly similar to the extreme poverty he had seen in apartheid South Africa, and realized that the health disparities abroad that he wanted to address also existed much closer to home.
+President Lyndon B. Johnson's Office of Economic Opportunity (part of the War on Poverty), along with grants from Tufts University, afforded Geiger and two other doctors, John Hatch and Count Gibson, the opportunity to set up a clinic in Mound Bayou, Mississippi, which they modeled on the one Geiger had seen in South Africa: not only treating sick patients, but also spending grant money digging wells and privies, establishing a library, and a variety of other social, educational and economic services.
+Geiger wrote controversial prescriptions for food, paid out of the pharmacy budget, which drew the displeasure of the state's Governor.
 Geiger replied: